davidgiven/cowgol/README.md

 summary: do what you like with it, just don't claim you wrote it.

 The exceptions are the contents of the `third_party` directory, which were written by other people and are not covered by this license.
+This directory as a whole contains GPL software, which means that if you redistribute the entire directory, you must conform to the terms of the GPL.

 `third_party/lib6502` contains a hacked copy of the lib6502 library, which is © 2005 Ian Plumarta and is available under the terms of the MIT license.
 See